-Approved in the United States in 1998, sucralose — marketed as Splenda — is used in soft drinks, baked goods, ice cream, sweetener packets, and other products.
+Approved in the United States in 1998, sucralose—marketed as Splenda—is used in soft drinks, baked goods, ice cream, sweetener packets, and other products.
 It previously had been used in Canada, Europe, and elsewhere.
-Sucralose is safer than saccharin, acesulfame-K, and cyclamate, but it is often used in conbination with acesulfame-K. Unlike aspartame, sucralose can be used in baked goods.
+Sucralose is safer than aspartame, saccharin, acesulfame-K, and cyclamate, but it is often used in combination with acesulfame-K. Unlike aspartame, sucralose does not break down at high temperatures and so can be used in baked goods.

 When sucralose was first being considered for approval by the FDA, the Center for Science in the Public Interest objected.
 A study in rats had indicated that the additive might cause premature shrinkage of the thymus gland, which is part of the immune system.
 However, a subsequent study did not find any problem.
 Likewise, studies designed to detect whether sucralose could cause cancer in lab animals did not find any problems.

 A 2002 study in mice found that huge doses of sucralose caused DNA damage in mice, but numerous other genetic studies did not find any problems.
-More recently, a 2008 study funded by the sugar industry purported to show that large amounts of Splenda upset the balance of bacteria and had other effects in the gastrointestinal tract of rats.
-Unfortunately, the study was poorly designed; it should be repeated with an improved design before demonstrating a problem.
+A 2008 study funded by the sugar industry reported that Splenda significantly reduced beneficial bacteria and had other effects in the gastrointestinal tract of rats that could affect the bioavailability of drugs.
+Unfortunately, the study was small and had other shortcomings.

-In 2012, an independent Italian laboratory announced (but has not yet published) a study that was said to find that sucralose caused leukemia in mice.
-That was the same lab that several years earlier published studies indicating that aspartame caused leukemia in rats.
-Because of possible flaws in the aspartame studies, the findings on both artificial sweeteners need to be confirmed by other independent scientists before one could conclude that either poses a real risk to consumers.
+In what might be the greatest cause for concern, in 2012 an independent Italian laboratory announced (but has not yet published) a study that found that sucralose caused leukemia in mice that were exposed from before birth.
+That was the same lab that several years earlier published studies indicating that aspartame caused cancers in rats and mice.

 Sweetener: Table sugar, sweetened foods.